One of the pillars of personal development is a healthy lifestyle. You can’t hope to improve your life without taking care of your health first.

 Starting a healthy lifestyle definitely includes taking care of your fitness by being more active and doing exercise.

 The human body is designed to move constantly.
 Therefore, try to be more active by doing what you love.
-It could be dancing, doing yoga, walking or lifting weights.
+It could be dancing, doing yoga, walking, or lifting weights.
 If you are used to being a couch potato, try to break the habit.

 Some tips to stay active: